 Response.
 DEQ acknowledges NWPPA’s comment and did not make any changes in response.
 Enter DEQ’s response to this category of comments

 Comment #15.
-NWPPA notes that a well-documented and highly-conservative approach led to the instream water column target of 0.14 ng/L total mercury but that the target is exceptionally stringent and will take 20 or more years to achieve given the current levels of total instream mercury in the Willamette Basin
+NWPPA notes that a well-documented and highly-conservative approach led to the instream water column target of 0.14 ng/L total mercury but that the target is exceptionally stringent and will take 20 or more years to achieve given the current levels of total instream mercury in the Willamette Basin.

 Response.
 DEQ acknowledges NWPPA’s comment and did not make any changes in response.